smarr/TruffleSOM/README.md

 take much longer, but after a while we reach magnitudes faster execution speeds:

     ./som -cp Smalltalk Examples/Benchmarks/BenchmarkHarness.som Mandelbrot 100 500

+For more documentation on building TruffleSOM, run:

+    ant help

 Information on previous authors are included in the AUTHORS file.
 This code is distributed under the MIT License.
 Please see the LICENSE file for details.